nupurkmr9/vision-aided-gan/README.md

 * 64-bit Python 3.8 and PyTorch 1.8.0 (or later).
 See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
 * Cuda toolkit 11.0 or later.
-* python libraries: see requirements.txt
+* python libraries: see scripts/requirements.txt
 * StyleGAN2 code relies heavily on custom PyTorch extensions.
 For detail please refer to the repo [stylegan2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch)

 To setup conda env with all requirements and pretrained networks run the following command: